Examination News and Dates

 The examination format is unchanged.
 Trainees must pass the FRCPath Part 2 Immunology examination including the written option as part of the FRCPath Part 2 exam in order to be eligible for a CCT in Immunology.

 Trainees with a CCT date on or after 1 May 2020

 Trainees must pass the FRCPath Part 2 examination but this does not need to include the written option.
 Trainees will, however, need to demonstrate that they have completed all relevant Work Place Based Assessments (which will be checked at ARCP) in order to be eligible for a CCT in Immunology.

 Arrangements for Clinical Scientists sitting this examination are unchanged.

-The Royal College of Pathologists will introduce a new format for the FRCPath Part 1 Clinical Biochemistry examination from Autumn 2018.
+From Autumn 2018, the Royal College of Pathologists will introduce a new format for the FRCPath Part 1 Clinical Biochemistry examination.
 The new examination will comprise a single paper of 125 multiple choice questions (MCQs) in single best answer format.

 Changes to the Genetics Examinations

 From 2018, candidates who have been successful in the Part 1 Practical examination will continue to proceed to the Part 2 Oral examination.
 Candidates who are successful in the written examination but not the practical examination will proceed to a new format Part 2 Oral and Practical examination in combined Genetics regardless of the written paper taken.
 The Part 1 written examination will be available in the Autumn session only and the Part 2 practical and oral in the Spring session only.
 The Part 1 examination will be offered in the combined Genetics only.
 The standard of the practical in Part 2 will be comparable to the practical in Part 1.

 The Part 2 oral examination in Clinical Cytogenetics and Molecular Genetics will be available until Spring 2020.